**Amended by DBM Board on 10/28/25

 During the official competition days of the tournament a competitor may not make cell calls for the purpose of locating or catching fish on tournament waters.
 Cell phones may be used for emergencies.
 Competitors are allowed to call lockmasters for locking purposes only.
 Competitors are allowed to use smart phones for global maps, weather, power generation, tidal charts, notes, etc., however using smart phones during competition to log into daily tournament blogs or social media is not permitted.

 Only artificial lures may be used.
-No live bait or prepared bait will be permitted with the exception of pork strips, rinds, etc. Only one casting, spin-casting, or spinning rod (8 foot maximum length from the butt of the handle to rod tip) and reel may be used at any one time.
+No live bait or prepared baits.
+Basically what it's telling you to do.ait will be permitted except for pork strips, rinds, etc. Only one casting, spin-casting, or spinning rod (10-foot maximum length from the butt of the handle to rod tip) and reel may be used at any one time.
 All other types are prohibited.
 Other rigs as specified above may be in the boat ready for use, however only one is permitted in use at any given time.
 All bass must be caught alive and in a conventional sporting manner.
 Snagging or snatching bass on spawning beds is prohibited.
 Landing nets are allowed but no gaffs may be used to boat fish nor be permitted in the boat at any time.

 For the Safety of all contestants, all boats must be equipped with some type of operable ignition kill switch.
 This ignition kill device must be attached to the drives body any time the combustion engine is operating.
-Any time the combustion engine is operating and in gear there must be a driver in the drivers seat and in full control of the boat.
+Any time the combustion engine is operating and in gear there must be a driver in the driver’s seat and in full control of the boat.
 Fishing boats may be used that are 15 feet or more in length and legally powered by an outboard motor with a horsepower rating of 50 HP or greater.
 Unless on a wakeless or an electric motor only lake, then the boat can be powered by an electric motor.
-Must still be 15 feet, sea worthy and be approved by Tournament Director.
+Must still be 15 feet, seaworthy and be approved by the Tournament Director.
 A small electric trolling motor may be used for slow maneuvering.
-However, trolling as a method of fishing is prohibited.
+However, trolling as a method of fishing is prohibited, unless approved by the Tournament Director.
+In the event a boat's main motor becomes inoperable, the Tournament Director has the authority to permit the competitor to fish using the electric trolling motor.
 All bladder tanks and any other type of auxiliary gas tanks that are not installed by the boat manufacturer are prohibited.
-Additional gas tanks that are factory options and installed by a manufacturers authorized dealer are legal.
+Additional gas tanks that are factory options and installed by a manufacturer authorized dealer are legal.
 Boats not having factory installed gas tanks that meet U.S.C.G. regulations.
 Gas tanks must be properly secured or strapped in a boat.
 No barges or similar cumbersome craft will be permitted.
-No boat equipped with stick steering shall be permitted to be used either during practice or competitor by any contestant.
+No boat equipped with stick steering shall be permitted to be used either during practice or competition by any contestant.

 Maximum horsepower for all outboard engines used in official practice and competition shall not exceed the horsepower limitations set by the U.S. Coast Guard (U.S.C.G.) in their ruling of Nov.
 1, 1972.
 When required, each boat must have a U.S.C.G. horsepower rating plate attached to the boat by the manufacturer.
 Any boat manufactured prior to Nov.
-1, 1972 must adhere to that rating set by the U.S.C.G. for similar boats.
-Falsifying information on the entry forms or altering the horsepower rating numbers on the motor is cause for immediate disqualification.
+1, 1972, must adhere to that rating set by the U.S.C.G. for similar boats.
+Falsifying information on the entry forms or altering the horsepower rating numbers on the motor is the cause for immediate disqualification.
+The Maximum hp rating for DBM tournaments is 250 HP.

 11. BASIC BOAT EQUIPMENT:

-Every boat must have all required U.S.C.G.
-Safety equipment.
-In addition, it must have a functional bilge pump and properly aerated live well space to adequately maintain alive a limit catch of bass by both fishermen using the boat.
-The Tournament Director shall have sole responsibility for determining whether aeration and capacity is proper and adequate.
+Every boat must have all required U.S.C.G. safety equipment, including Coast Guard approved life jackets, fire extinguishers (for applicable fuel systems), sound-producing devices, navigation lights, and throwable flotation devices, as well as properly secured gas tanks that meet U.S.C.G. regulations and a U.S.C.G. horsepower rating plate attached by the manufacturer.
+In addition, each boat must have a functional bilge pump and properly aerated live well space to adequately maintain alive a limit catch of bass by both fishermen using the boat.
+The Tournament Director shall have sole responsibility for determining whether the aeration and capacity is proper and adequate.

-Each boat may be subject, prior to each days’ start, a pre-launch inspection by a designated tournament official.
+Each boat may be subject, prior to each day’s start, to a pre-launch inspection by a designated tournament official.

 13. BOAT OPERATION AND EXPENSE:

-The following is the responsibilities and obligations of each party.
+The following are the responsibilities and obligations of each party.

 Boater Responsibilities and Obligations: